History, B.A.

 HIST 3170 | Colonial Latin America | 3 |

-HIST 3220 | The Jesuits in Asia | 3 |
+HIST 3220 | Jesuits and Their Worlds | 3 |

-HIST 3240 | Africa since 1884 | 3 |
+HIST 3240 | History of Africa since 1884 | 3 |

 HIST 3250 | World in Conflict Since 1945 | 3 |

-Senior Research Seminars - 3 Credits
+Senior Research Seminars (3 Credits)

 Code | Title | Credits |